 The amount of Annual Required Contribution as defined by GASB is comprised of an employer normal cost payment and a payment on the unfunded actuarial accrued liability.
-This total amount is then divided by the projected payroll for active members to determine the Annual Required Contribution of 13.02% of payroll.
+This total amount is then divided by the projected payroll for active members to determine the Annual Required Contribution of 10.26% of payroll.

 GASB allows that the unfunded actuarial accrued liability be amortized over 30 years.
-This period is reset to 30 each year.
+Effective July 1, 2013, the amortization period is set to 30 years, but will decline by one year in each subsequent valuation.
+Effective July 1, 2013, this amount will be known as the Actuarially Determined Contribution.